speeeee/esoteric/staircase/README.md

 The building program itself works in three dimensions.
 The purpose of each dimension is explained later.

+The output of a staircase program is recorded in a file called `target.txt` in the user's home directory (e.g. `/usr/name/target.txt`).

 # UI reference

 This is documentation of the controls of the program itself.